- Temple University, J.D.

 Pinnacle Pizza Co. v.
 Little Caesar Enters., No. 08-3999, 2010 U.S. App.
 LEXIS 5801 (8th Cir.
 Mar.
 22, 2010).

 Representation of franchisor in defense of $13 M fraud and breach of contract claims by former franchisee.
 Jury trial in December 2009 ended in mistrial for juror misconduct, and retrial in January 2010 ended in directed verdict for franchisor after the court barred franchisee’s expert witness from testifying.
-Judgment for franchisor affirmed in per curiam opinion in December 2010.
-637 F.3d 634 (1st Cir.
+Judgment for franchisor affirmed per curiam at 637 F.3d 634 (1st Cir.
 2010).

 Defense of Blimpie® franchisor in putative class action based on alleged false advertising of amount of meat in “double portion” Blimpie sandwich.
 No class certified.
 Settled for de minimis food pantry donation.